yochaigal/cairn/wip/2e/dungeon-seeds.md

   - Don't assume
   - Don't tell the PCs how they feel

 ## Principles

+_Emphasize putting the power in the player's hands to make their own decisions, so that their choices have the greatest possible impact._

 ### Entrances/Exits

   - Create multiple entrances and exits and add meaningful information to doorways to to help players avoid feeling railroaded.

 ### Purpose

-  - Demonstrates the original inhabitants, design, or goal of the dungeon.
+  - Demonstrate the original inhabitants, design, or goal of the dungeon.
 Displays its age and current use.
   - Consider was it used for, and what is it used for now.
   - Identify what it was designed to keep out.

 ### Levels

   - Can represent danger gradation and thematic intent.
   - Should push the players to balance the risk of continuing with the potential reward.

 ### Layout

   - Incorporate loops for non-linear exploration.
   - Avoid tree-like structures with dead ends.
   - Form a network of interconnected rooms and corridors.
   - Allows for interesting strategies, especially with combat and ambushes

 ### Verticality

   - Makes mapping more complex... but also more fun
   - Add tall rooms, and climbable structures.
   - Give players things to drop on to/from
   - Lets them go up and over, instead of just pushing through

 ### Secret Areas

   - Design hidden zones for players to discover.
   - Provide subtle clues that say "something is off here"
   - Have at least one place that the players may never find

 ### Room Varieties

   - Vary room shapes, sizes, and functions.
   - Use architectural motifs to connect rooms thematically.
   - Should be easy to describe, map, and recall.

 ### Tactical Areas

   - Include zones that offer strategic advantages.
   - Design choke points, elevated spots, and other tactical features.
   - Provides a means for players to gather information discreetly.

 ### Treasure

   - Ensure there's something valuable to seek.
   - Offer diverse forms of treasure, including knowledge, allies, trade goods, and artifacts.
   - Infuse narrative elements into the treasure.

 ### Challenges

-  - Incorporate threats and adversaries.
-  - Use monsters and obstacles to tell the dungeon's story.
+- Monsters and obstacles are another way to tell the dungeon's story.

-### Danger
+### Dangers

-  - Create a sense of peril without making it unbeatable.
+  - Try to create a sense of peril without making obstacles seem unbeatable.
-  - Label overtly dangerous areas and creatures.
+  - Overtly dangerous areas and creatures should be obvious.
-  - Ensure nearly all combats can be avoided or escaped from.
+  - Create combat encounters that can be avoided with critical thinking.

 ### Paths

-  - Offer multiple routes for diverse experiences.
+  - Offer multiple routes.
-  - Enable player agency by allowing them to exploit its geography.
+  - Allow them to exploit a dungeon's geography.
-  - Balance between branching paths and necessary linearity.
+  - Should offer a balance between branching routes and obvious linearity.

-### Interaction
+### Interactions

-  - Include NPCs or creatures for players to engage with.
+  - Include NPCs for the players to engage with.
-  - Use NPCs to deepen the dungeon's narrative and offer role-playing opportunities.
+  - Use Factions to deepen the dungeon's narrative and offer role-playing opportunities.

+## Example

+Let's start with a simple dungeon concept: a former mine, sealed off to prevent further exploration.
+Perhaps the miners found something they could not contain, and blasted the entry shut?
+Maybe they even sacrificed some of their own, for "the greater good?"

 ## Establish a Theme